-Someone once said that in any war there is going to be propaganda.
+Someone once said that in any war there is going to be propaganda, but what about stem cell propaganda?

 The same seems to be true for war that extreme right-wing conservatives are waging against stem cell research and researchers.